What a couple of weeks eh?

 Tuesday December 31 10:45 – midnight | Grand Parade

 Grand Parade will play host to a Live television broadcast this year.
 Ring in the new year with your best friends and family Downtown Halifax.
 Once again we have two incredible Canadian Artists and midnight Fireworks.
-Join us at the largest outdoor New Year’s Eve celebration in Atlantic Canada with musical performances by Said the Whale and Zaki Ibrahim.
+Join us at the largest outdoor New Year’s Eve celebration in Atlantic Canada with musical performances by (corrected) Maximum Overdrive and Famba.
 We’ll also have a DJ before the show starts and some free giveaways.

 New Years Levey